DionMann/DionMann.github.io/_pages/publications.md

 author_profile: true
 ---

 Here you can find a compilation of all my written work, including expository notes.
+Click on the title of the paper you are interested in to get a more detailed explanation, or you can just click the _Download Paper_ button for the full pdf!

 [Notes](#notes)
 [Other Academic Work](#other-academic-work)